Oxnard, California: History

-In June 2004, the Oxnard Police Department and the Ventura County Sheriff imposed a gang injunction over a 6.6 sqmi area of the central district of the city, in order to restrict gang activity.
+In June 2004, the Oxnard Police Department and the Ventura County Sheriff imposed a gang injunction over a 6.6 sqmi area of the central district of the city, to restrict gang activity.
 The injunction was upheld in the Ventura County Superior Court and made a permanent law in 2005.
 A similar injunction was imposed in September 2006 over a 4.26 sqmi area of the south side of the city.
 Prohibited activities include associating with other known gang members, witness intimidation, possessing firearms or using gang gestures.
 Since then, court decisions have made adding people to the civil orders more stringent, stemming from lawsuits in Los Angeles and Orange counties.
-Judges determined that it was unconstitutional for people to be added to a gang injunction without a due-process hearing.
+Judges determined that it was unconstitutional for people to be added to a gang injunction without a due process hearing.
 As a result of budget cuts due to the COVID-19 pandemic, the Oxnard police stopped maintaining and enforcing the injunction in 2020.

 Geography

 Oxnard is located on the Oxnard Plain, an area with fertile soil.
-With its beaches, dunes, wetlands, creeks and the Santa Clara River, the area contains a number of important biological communities.
+With its beaches, dunes, wetlands, creeks, and the Santa Clara River, the area contains several critical biological communities.
 Native plant communities include: coastal sage scrub, California Annual Grassland, and Coastal Dune Scrub species; however, most native plants have been eliminated from within the city limits to make way for agriculture and urban and industrial development.
 Also native to the region is the endangered Ventura Marsh Milkvetch, and the last self-sustaining population is in Oxnard in the center of an approved housing development.